 Of course, rules for creativity can be broken.
 Why limit yourself to select an hour or two a day.
 Perhaps the only time available is during your lunch hour in the middle of the day.
 Make the most of the weather and light conditions whenever you have free time.
 Instead of trying to capture an epic wide angle landscape, focus on the smaller image.
 If the sun is high in the sky, photograph some backlit leaves.
 Or capture an abstract photo by purposefully moving your camera during a long exposure.

 And don’t put your camera away on a cloudy, overcast or foggy day.
 The soft natural light that’s produced during these weather conditions provide the perfect opportunity to photograph close-up or even macro images.

-An unexpected capture using the colour the red could be a stack of firewood surrounded by red bricks and wall in sample below.
-Of course the firewood pile would represent the changing seasons and the colour red would suggest a sense of energy.
+An unexpected capture using the colour red could be a stack of firewood surrounded by red bricks and a wall in the sample below.
+Of course, the firewood pile would represent the changing seasons and the colour red would suggest a sense of energy.
 The possibilities for a fall colour self-assignment are endless.
 Here are a few ideas:

 In the end, it really doesn’t matter what you photograph.
 If something makes you stop and press the shutter button, ultimately, that’s what matters most.
 Your image and your vision.

 Probably the most controversial and highly debated question in the photography world.
-Short answer is, it doesn’t matter.
+The short answer is, it doesn’t matter.
 If you’re just starting out in photography, use the camera you have.
 It could be your smartphone, a point-and-shoot, a mirrorless or a DSLR camera.

 When it comes to landscape photography, external lens filters will really help elevate your photography.
 If I found myself atop Signal Hill and could use just only filter, I would choose the Circular Polarizer because it reduces glare and reflections and helps enhance colours.
 It’s most commonly used to deepen blue skies but it also eliminates glare on leaves and flowers and saturates wet foliage.